ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 Most organizations are not blind.
 They have scanners, pentests, code reviews, security champions, ticketing systems, and dashboards.

 The problem is not that vulnerabilities are impossible to find.
-The problem is that many vulnerabilities are still cheap to create and expensive to remove.
+The problem is that <strong>many vulnerabilities are still cheap to create and expensive to remove</strong>.

 That asymmetry is what keeps the wheel spinning.